ministryofjustice/probation-offender-search-indexer/README.md

 #### Test containers

 `./gradlew test` will run all tests and will by default use test containers to start any required docker containers, e.g localstack
-Note that TestContainers will start Elastic Search in its ow n container rather than using the one built into localstack.
+Note that TestContainers will start Elastic Search in its own container rather than using the one built into localstack.

 #### External localstack